GreedyJacques/graphle/README.md

 ## Notes

 - The jupyter notebook is set to serialize 10.000 entries from the starting dataset (takes 20 minutes and generates a 20 Mb file);

-- For the presentation of the project we would like to serialize a bigger portion of the dataset for more accurate data analytics.
+- For the presentation of the project we would like to serialize a bigger portion of the dataset for more accurate data analytics;
+- When opening the ontology in Protege the eulersharp countries ontology import sometimes fails, but succeeds after at most a couple of re-tries.